vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 From this, our responses to the following objections are also clear:

-1. Assuming introspection is not reflexive: the detection of evidentiality cannot be constitutive because a property cannot be detected without detecting its locus.
+1. Assuming introspection is not reflexive: the detection of evidentiality cannot be internal because a property cannot be detected without detecting its locus.
 Detecting on the basis of its structure that a mental state is auditory, olfactory, etc. does not mean there is awareness of it as evidential.

 2. Assuming introspection is reflexive: insofar as a cognition only observes itself, it lacks the capacity to detect its properties.
-Or, if it does have this capacity; nonevidentiality would also be detected constitutively.
+Or, if it does have this capacity; nonevidentiality would also be detected internally.

 3. Assuming introspection is not reflexive: the introspecting cognition, whether inferential or perceptual, cannot detect evidentiality as exclusive of error, because of a lack of correlation.
-That is—if it was detected only where it was present, then the detection of nonevidentiality would also be constitutive.
+That is—if it was detected only where it was present, then the detection of nonevidentiality would also be internal.
 Moreover, neither inference nor inner perception are causally connected to such content.

 So, evidentiality is defined either as